Lala Kent And Erika Girardi Have More In Common Than You Think

 Dorit wasn’t upset with her husband for looking.
 She was more upset with Erika going commando at the party.
 She was willing to give Erika the benefit of the doubt, but the two have been feuding over the incident for a good part of the season.
 And pantygate was brought up yet again in Part 1 of the RHOBH reunion, according to TooFab

-[Featured images by Ethan Miller/Getty Images for Sharknado and Matt Winkelmeyer/Getty Images]
+[Featured Images by Ethan Miller/Getty Images for Sharknado and Matt Winkelmeyer/Getty Images]